Equinor : Breakthrough for digitalisation | MarketScreener

 'This makes our job so much easier!' - Jan-Erik Knarvik-Skogstø, operations engineer på Kårstø

-Working at onshore facilities and on offshore installations is undergoing a minor revolution this year.
-Many of our employees are finding that portable devices and customised applications in the field are becoming part of their daily work, and are contributing to a simpler, safer and more efficient working day.
+Work at our facilities on and offshore is undergoing a minor revolution this year.
+Many of our employees are finding that portable devices and customised applications in the field are becoming part of their everyday lives, and are making for a simpler, safer and more efficient working day.

 Digital operations on Mariner

-Portable devices in the field will ensure that information and data reach employees at the work sites.
-This will also enable increased interaction between onshore and offshore colleagues.
+Mobile devices in the field ensure that information and data reach employees at the work sites seamlessly, enabling improved interaction between onshore and offshore colleagues.

 'We achieve good quality in both planning and execution of the jobs.
 We can also conduct video conversations with colleagues in the office while we are out in the field.
 We see how much easier the job becomes for each person.
 That's very motivating,' says Jan-Erik Knarvik-Skogstø, operations engineer på Kårstø.